Search

 Back to top

-Influenza, commonly called "the flu", is a contagious disease caused by viruses that infect the respiratory tract, including the nose, throat, and lungs.
+Influenza, commonly called "the flu", is a contagious disease caused by viruses that mainly infect the respiratory tract, including the nose, throat, and lungs.
 Many varieties of influenza viruses exist.
 Some viruses infect only humans, others only birds, pigs or dogs.
 Some can infect more than one animal (called "cross-species").
 In birds, this disease is called avian influenza or the "bird flu".

 Avian influenza has been around for over 100 years.
 It was first reported as "fowl plague" in 1878 when it caused a lot of deaths in chickens in Italy.